Google Meet's best group call layout is coming to iOS first

 — Google Workspace (@GoogleWorkspace) March 10, 2021

 This feature has already been available on the web client and is starting to arrive for mobile — kind of.
-If you're using an Android phone, you're going to have to wait for a while because Google has only decided to make this available to iOS users at first, with no current timetable shared for an Android release.
+If you're using an Android phone, you're going to have to wait until the end of March because Google has only decided to make this available to iOS users for now.

 Comments